 - Failing to comply with disclosure or conduct obligations

-- An authorised financial advisor implying they are independent when they are not, or failing to put client's interests first
+- A financial adviser implying they are independent when they are not, or failing to put client's interests first

-- Any other legal obligation that applies to your relationship with your financial service provider.
+- Any other legal obligation that applies to your relationship with your financial advice provider.

 What can’t Financial Dispute Resolution Service help with?

 Financial Dispute Resolution Service may not be able to help in the following situations:

 - Complaints about the performance of financial investments

 - Complaints about fees or general policies and practices (unless there is a dispute about how these have been applied)

 - Disputes that are already in court, or have been heard or settled in court.

 - Complaints about financial service providers who are not members of Financial Dispute Resolution Service